 For all the potential power that would derive from institutionalizing a link to this new form of mutual aid, creating the interface between grassroots and government has raised numerous challenges.
 After studying efforts to connect the grassroots and government at the Departments of State, Defense, Health and Human Services, Homeland Security, and Interior, the major issues could all be distilled down to two questions.
 First, federal agency managers have asked about the authority under which government personnel can create a workflow with the grassroots using techniques like crowdsourcing, participatory mapping, and other approaches that build information resources from the bottom up (i.e., socially constructed knowledge).
 Second, many have asked what controls must be put in place within any such workflow to ensure that the process itself stays within the law and the resulting data can be reliably delivered and trusted.
 Based on research funded by the Commons Lab at the Woodrow Wilson International Center for Scholars, the answers to the first question on authority proved to be straightforward.
 No law specifically prohibited engagement with grassroots technology organizations during disasters.
-Instead, several policies specifically encouraged certain agencies to pursue community-based activities-sometimes phrased as 'whole of community' engagements-that increase national resilience at home and abroad.
+Instead, several policies specifically encouraged certain agencies to pursue community-based activities sometimes phrased as 'whole of community' engagements-that increase national resilience at home and abroad.
 For example, USAID/OTI actively fosters community-based activities, including participatory mapping.
 Similarly, FEMA catalyzes whole-of-community approaches to major disasters under Presidential Policy Directive 8 (PPD-8).

 The laws and policies we discovered only governed the second question; that is, how agencies should engage with grassroots communities.
 In specific, these questions broke down into several pragmatic areas that should be asked regardless of whether legal code existed or not.
 Such questions included: How should agencies establish workflows with volunteers that create no expectation of payment and do not overlap with duties already performed by USG personnel as part of their usual duties (Anti-Deficiency Act)?
+Do the terms of service of the underlying technical platforms expose agencies to financial liabilities that could (potentially) exceed their appropriations, when a federal employee has contracting authority and agrees to open-ended indemnification clauses that are common practice among social media companies (Anti-Deficiency Act)?
 How should these processes control for personally identifiable information (Privacy Act) and prevent the disclosure of private information (Nondisclosure Act)?
 How should these processes be designed so as to avoid creating new undue burdens on citizens (Paperwork Reduction Act), taking into account the exceptions that disasters can create under the interpretation of this law?
 And how should agencies ensure that data integrated from outside sources adhere to criteria for quality, objectivity, utility and integrity that citizens expect from government's authoritative data sets (Information Quality Act)?

-Research indicates that several US federal agencies have found answers to these questions and have developed pilot projects that establish experimental interfaces to grassroots technology organizations.
+Research indicates that several US federal agencies have found answers to most of these questions and have developed pilot projects that establish experimental interfaces to grassroots technology organizations.
 Although each pilot was generated by a unique problem and emerged within the context of the particular agency's interpretation of law and policy, a pattern is beginning to emerge.
 While the development of this grassroots to government (g2g) interface happened iteratively in each case-without a master plan outlining a series of steps in a waterfall chart, the interface unfolded in what might be described four phases: